-We are grateful to the musicians who have collaborated with this research to date: Ustad Dharambir Singh MBE (sitar), Pandit Debashish Bhattacharya (slide guitar), Ustad Shahadat Hossain Khan (sarod), Gurdain Rayatt, Bhupinder Chaggar and Yousuf Ali Khan (tabla).
+We are grateful to the musicians who have collaborated with this research: Ustad Dharambir Singh MBE (sitar), Pandit Debashish Bhattacharya (slide guitar), Ustad Shahadat Hossain Khan (sarod), Gurdain Rayatt, Bhupinder Chaggar and Yousuf Ali Khan (tabla).
 Thanks also to our friends at South Asian Arts UK for their help.
-Investigation of the audiovisual, respiration and ECG data collected is ongoing.

-The research is funded by the British Academy and Leverhulme Trust.
+The research was funded by the British Academy and Leverhulme Trust.

 Investigators: Martin Clayton, Tuomas Eerola, Laura Leante.